Ryan McMahon Player Props: Rockies vs. Pirates

 Pirates Pitching Rankings

-- The 8.8 strikeouts per nine innings put together by the Pirates pitching staff ranks 15th in MLB.
+- The 8.6 strikeouts per nine innings put together by the Pirates pitching staff ranks 17th in the league.

-- The Pirates' 3.93 team ERA ranks 11th among all league pitching staffs.
+- The Pirates' 3.91 team ERA ranks 11th across all MLB pitching staffs.

-- Pirates pitchers combine to allow the eighth-fewest home runs in baseball (33 total, 0.9 per game).
+- Pirates pitchers combine to surrender 35 home runs (0.9 per game), the eighth-fewest in the league.

-- Keller gets the start for the Pirates, his eighth of the season.
-He is 3-1 with a 3.32 ERA and 48 strikeouts through 40 2/3 innings pitched.
+- The Pirates will send Hill (3-3) out to make his eighth start of the season.
+He is 3-3 with a 4.78 ERA and 32 strikeouts in 37 2/3 innings pitched.

-- The righty's last time out came on Wednesday against the Tampa Bay Rays, when he threw five innings, surrendering one earned run while allowing five hits.
+- The lefty last pitched on Friday against the Toronto Blue Jays, when he threw 5 1/3 innings, allowing four earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.